cemtassinari/RoboND-Rover-Project-INTRO_CEMT/writeup_template.md

 ![alt text][image1]

-#### 1. Once it was able to work with my own data, I start to fulfill the functions with the best thresh limits.
-I used
+#### 1. Once it was able to work with my own data, I start to fulfill the functions with the best thresh limits I could find.

 ![alt text][image2]
 ### Autonomous Navigation and Mapping